 - To begin with, proper care must be taken to ensure the sash is at the right height.
 This can be done by referring to the profile stickers appearing in the front of the hood.

 - For the filter to work accurately, operators should eliminate factors like pedestrian traffic, frequent opening, and closing of the doors, etc.

 - One of the common mistakes people make is attaching airfoils on the floor of the hood.
 Thus, avoid it, as blocking the airfoil will interfere with the airflow.

 - Any heavy equipment must be kept at a safe distance from the hood.

 - Also, operators are recommended to work right inside the hood for best results.

-- When the work is done, workers should close the sash and ensure the surface is cleaned properly to prevent accidents.
+- When the work is done, workers should close the sash.
+They also should ensure the surface is clean to prevent accidents.

-Available with a variety of optional features, chemical hoods can be a favorable asset to the laboratory in many ways, provided a proper selection is made based on the working requirements.
-To ensure a good investment, purchasers are recommended to research all they can on this beneficial equipment and work with an accredited source, to make their final purchase.
+Available with a variety of optional features, chemical hoods can be a favorable asset to the laboratory.
+You need to make a proper selection as per the working requirements.
+To ensure a good investment, purchasers can research all they can on this beneficial equipment and work.
+An accredited source will be of great help.